 With its beautiful purple, blue, and pink clustered flowers, abundant pollen, and irresistible fragrance, wisteria is a bee magnet.

-Wisteria vines only bloom for a short period of time, however, but do produce extremely fragrant flowers during this short spell.
+Wisteria vines only bloom for a short period, however, but do produce highly fragrant flowers during this short spell.
 These flowers provide ample nectar and pollen for the bees and other pollinating insects.